ymollard/python-advanced-slides/slides.md

 - imported: it is a **package**: `import mymodule`
 - executed: it is a **script**: `python mymodule.py`

-A package is a folder containing modules.
+A package can also be a folder containing modules and sub-packages.

 Modules can also be bindings, e.g. Python bindings to a C++ library.

 ---